-Furthermore we consider the analogous barocaloric cooling rate which is due to the Gr\"uneisen parameter coupling to the CEF splitting of singlets.
-In particular we investigate the magnetocaloric properties in the vicinity of the quantum critical point (QCP) of the induced order and close to the critical field for the AFM.
-Finally we also study the dynamical properties of the singlet-singlet magnetism, deriving the temperature- and field dependence of magnetic exciton dispersion and discussing its expected (arrested) soft mode behavior in ferro- and antiferromagnetic cases and its location in the phase diagram.\\
+Furthermore we consider the analogous barocaloric cooling rate caused by the Gr\"uneisen parameter coupling to the CEF splitting of singlets which therefore tunes the control parameter.
+A large step-like anomaly at the critical pressure is predicted showing a different field dependence for FM and AFM cases.

+Finally the dynamical properties of the singlet-singlet FM and AFM are studied by deriving the temperature- and field dependence of magnetic exciton dispersion.
+We find that the soft mode behaviour in the AFM around the field dependent transition temperature is fragile and unexpectedly becomes arrested between zero and critical field.
+This new prediction may be tested by inelastic neutron scattering in singlet ground state AFM.}\\